kartbala/personal-website/README.md

 ## Setup Instructions

 1. Clone the repository
-2. Save the ornament image:
-   - Open `images/create_ornament.html` in a web browser
-   - Right-click the image and save it as `ornament.gif` in the images directory
-3. Deploy to GitHub Pages or your preferred hosting service
+2. Deploy to GitHub Pages or your preferred hosting service

 ## Local Development